 - How many comments provide feedback, positive or negative?

-- How many times would a brand mention benefit from a response?
+- How many brand mentions require, or would benefit from, a response?

 - What time of day are your customers most active on social media?